dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 * bin/pic18x/processor_definition_files/pic18f2520.xml

-The pic18f2520.inc file is a Concurrent Pascal include file that specifies ioreg type definitions, ioregs, interrupt variables and prototypes for special compiler-implemented procedures for that microprocessor.
+The pic18f2520.inc file is a Concurrent Pascal source file that specifies a configuration bits type definition, ioreg type definitions, ioregs, interrupt variables and prototypes for special compiler-implemented procedures for that microprocessor.

 The pic18f2520.xml file provides microcontroller specific information for the compiler such as SFR addresses, memory layout and sizes, and so forth.